Fried Barry: Release

 The film had its world premiere at the 2020 Cinequest Film Festival and also screened at Sitges Film Festival, Fantasia Film Festival, Grimmfest and Fantasporto.
 It has also screened at South Africa's RapidLion Film Festival winning three awards.

-In March 2021, it was announced that Shudder acquired the distribution rights of the film for release in North America, the United Kingdom, the Republic of Ireland, Australia and New Zealand on 6 May of that year.
+In March 2021, it was announced that Shudder acquired the distribution rights of the film for release in North America, the United Kingdom, Ireland, Australia and New Zealand on 6 May of that year.

 Review aggregator website Rotten Tomatoes gives the film a score of 80% based on 59 reviews, summarising "A bizarrely memorable sci-fi/comedy hybrid, Fried Barry may be an acquired taste, but it certainly isn't chicken."